 3. What is carbon dioxide bound to in the blood?

-It is bound to hemoglobin and moves as bicarbonate (HCO3).
+Carbon dioxide is bound to hemoglobin and also transported as bicarbonate (HCO3-) in the blood.

 4. How long does it take oxygen to equilibrate in the capillaries?